wp-plugins/add-to-any/README.txt

 = Why doesn't Facebook use the page title and how can I set the image Facebook uses? =

 Facebook does link sharing a little differently than most other services.
-Facebook will sometimes use the Meta Description of a shared page instead of the page's title or the title you have set for AddToAny.
+Facebook expects the Title, Description, and Thumbnail of a shared page to be defined in the actual HTML code of a shared page.
+Unlike other services, Facebook does not accept the values you have set for your AddToAny sharing widget.
+To change the title, description or image on Facebook, you will need to modify your theme.

+Try running Facebook's <a href="http://developers.facebook.com/tools/lint">URL Linter</a> on your pages to see how Facebook is reading your site.

-To change the title, description and/or image on Facebook, you will need to modify your theme header file according to <a href="http://wiki.developers.facebook.com/index.php/Facebook_Share/Specifying_Meta_Tags">Facebook's specification</a>.
+To change the title, description and/or image on Facebook, you will need to modify your theme's header file according to <a href="http://developers.facebook.com/docs/opengraph/">Facebook's specification</a>.
 With WordPress, this can be accomplished with plugins like the <a href="http://wordpress.org/extend/plugins/all-in-one-seo-pack/">All in One SEO Pack plugin</a>.
 Please see that plugin for details, and post in the WordPress or plugin author's forums for more support.

+For more technical information on setting your pages up for Facebook sharing, see "Step 2 - Get Open Graph Tags" in <a href="http://developers.facebook.com/docs/reference/plugins/like/">Facebook's documentation</a>.

 = Why does the Facebook Like Button have so much whitespace to the right of it? =